michael105/totp/README.md

-By default, the base32 secret is read from stdin, to prevent someone sneaking at the process list to be able to read secrets. (process arguments are shown)
+By default, the base32 secret is read from stdin, to prevent someone sneaking at the process list to be able to read secrets. (process arguments might be stored within the shell history)